roy-hachnochi/string-art/docs/index.md

 With this in mind, I'll break down how each approach leads us to different algorithms, both based on the monochrome algorithm which we already have.

-### Reduction - Dithering + Monochrome Optimizer
+### Reduction - dithering + monochrome optimizer
 After trying a few methods, and conducting some research, I came across this excellent [blogpost](https://www.perfectlynormal.co.uk/blog-computational-thread-art) by Callum Mcdougal, who made a very similar project (and from whom I borrowed most of my example images displayed here).
 He proposed a very interesting idea, which I had been circling around myself in my trials.

-The key here is an image processing algorithm called Dithering, specifically [Floy-Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
+The key here is an image processing algorithm called Dithering, specifically [Floyd-Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
 It is the process of approximating an image with a small color-palette, based on the idea that the human eye blends nearby colors.
 For example, a chess-board image with alternating black and white pixels will, from far enough away, just look gray.
 The algorithm works by scanning the image pixel by pixel, approximating the nearest color from the palette for each pixel, and diffusing the estimation error to the surrounding pixels.

 <div class="image-captioned">
   <img src="{{ site.baseurl }}/assets/images/inline/dithering.jpg" alt="dithering" style="width=100%; max-width:500px; display:block; margin:auto; border-radius:10px;">